 FLORENCE SIMMONS PERFORMANCE HALL

 How do you build a college from the ground up?
 Without a blueprint to guide them, the college’s first staff members researched and discussed various delivery models, visited other colleges to see what was available to adapt, and eventually developed the model for Holland College.
 The team was committed to creating a college of applied arts and technology as opposed to a “Junior College”.
-Dr. Donald Glendenning, founding president of Holland College, will be joined on stage by two other team members from Holland College’s fledgling days to discuss the development of the college.
-The trio will talk about the trials and tribulations of the development progress, and even throw in a few choice stories along the way!
+Dr. Donald Glendenning, founding president of Holland College, will be joined on stage by Fred Hyndman, a member of the College Planning Committee, and Henry Purdy, one of the first instructors at the college, to discuss the development of the college.
+The trio will talk about the trials and triumphs throughout the development process, and even throw in a few choice stories along the way!
 There will be an opportunity for alumni and retired Holland College staff and faculty to step up to the mic and share their stories from “back in the day”, too.

 Prince of Wales Campus